Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 An up-to-date course book comprising a specially-selected collection of readings from textbooks, The Economist magazine and other sources will be available on eReserve.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Critical thinking, Ethics, Environmental literacy, Information literacy, Research,

 - Learning Outcomes

-- To apply the microeconomic tools and concepts introduced in BSNS 113 / ECON 112 / ECON 201 to the topics of health and education, including contemporary policy issues.
+- Be able to apply the microeconomic tools and concepts introduced in first and second year Economics courses to the topics of health and education, including contemporary policy issues

-- To introduce you to new microeconomics tools and concepts, as required.
+- Be introduced to new microeconomics tools and concepts, as required

-- To equip you with the skills to be able to understand and critique economic evaluations of health care programmes and to be able to apply these skills more generally (i.e. to any economic project appraisal).
+- Be equipped with the skills to be able to understand and critique economic evaluations of health care programmes and to be able to apply these skills more generally (i.e. to any economic project appraisal)

-- In general, to encourage you to develop analytical and decision-making skills, including modest technical and quantitative proficiencies.
+- Be encouraged to develop analytical and decision-making skills, including modest technical and quantitative proficiencies